-Picture of outdoor patio designed in a classic running bond with bricks similar to the Chief Bricks' reclaimed orange bricks.
+Picture of outdoor patio designed in a classic running bond with reclaimed bricks.

 This is another directional design.
 It's most often seen in a 45-degree slant but, depending upon your landscape, any non-90-degree angle choice can also be very effective.

-Picture of a patio designed in running bond with diagonal lines with bricks similar to Chief Bricks' reclaimed red bricks.
+Picture of a patio designed in running bond with diagonal lines using reclaimed bricks.

 Four bricks placed at right angles to each other form a square pinwheel, creating a space in the middle where a half-brick is placed.
 Cutting that half-brick may take a few extra moments but the result is elegant.

-Picture of a Spanish or pinwheel patio unfortunately not designed with the Chief Bricks' reclaimed red bricks.
+Design of a Spanish or pinwheel patio with reclaimed red bricks.